 Do you need it?

-Before you head to the store or online to buy something new, you have to decide how necessary your purchase is.
+Before you head to the store or online to buy something new, decide how necessary your purchase is.

 If something necessary is broken — like a can opener, hair dryer or computer — then you no doubt need to replace it.
-But if something is just aging or doesn't fit your decor anymore, can you live with what you already have?
+But if something is just aging or doesn't fit your decor anymore, can you live with it?

 Is it made to last?